Why Coffee Tastes Better Outdoors

 Bringing the Outdoors Home

 Of course, not every day allows for a full adventure.
-However, you can still shift the experience.
+However, even small shifts can change the experience.

-Take your coffee outside, even briefly.
+Take your drink outside, even briefly.
 Sit on the porch.
 Stand in the yard.
-Open a window.
-Let fresh air meet the steam rising from your mug.
+Open a window and let fresh air meet the steam rising from your mug.

 Ultimately, coffee tastes better outdoors because we’re more present there.
-And when presence increases, appreciation follows.
+And when presence increases, appreciation naturally follows.